 Here are some tips to improve data accuracy.

 - The company needs to set an objective for data quality.
-The topmost management of the organization has to initiate to solve the basic problems that are troubling their data accuracy.
-Also, it has to set realistic objectives for the data entry team.
+Then, the organization’s top management must solve the fundamental problems troubling their data accuracy.
+Also, it has to set realistic goals for the data entry team.

 - Do not pressurize the data entry team.
 If the data entry team is under pressure, there will be a chance of data entry errors.